On Learning the Right Attention Point for Feature Enhancement: Introduction

 \section{Introduction}

-Learning point features is one of the most fundamental problems in shape analysis and a key building block for classic vision tasks such as classification and segmentation.
-Conventional convolution employs fixed kernels of varying sizes to compute point features, while extensions to variable neighborhoods, which account for anisotropy~\cite{weickert1998} and other local shape properties, have also been studied.
-Another line of approaches follow the non-local means idea~\cite{buades2005non} by collecting features at points that are similar to each other.
+Learning point features is one of the most fundamental problems in 3D vision and a key building block for tasks such as shape classification and segmentation.
+Conventional convolution employs fixed kernels of varying sizes to aggregate point features, while extensions to variable neighborhoods, which account for anisotropy~\cite{weickert1998} and other local shape properties, have also been studied.
+Another line of approaches follows the non-local means idea~\cite{buades2005non} by collecting features at points that are similar to one another.

-Recently, the use of selective attention~\cite{vaswani2017attention,liu2016fully,wang2017residual,peng2018partatt,mnih2014recurrent} has gained much success in computer vision.
+Recently, the use of {\em selective attention\/}~\cite{vaswani2017attention,liu2016fully,wang2017residual,peng2018partatt,mnih2014recurrent} has gained much success in computer vision.
 In a typical setting, an attentional network computes the feature of a point by pre-selecting~\cite{hamilton2017inductive,wang2019dynamic,zhao2019pointweb} a set of nearest points in the point's neighborhood and learning the associated attention weights to capture additional contextual information through the weights to enrich the point feature.
 Another recent approach resorts to finding non-local neighbors~\cite{yan2020pointasnl} by considering points within a much larger neighborhood.